The Importance of Teaching Children Teamwork and Sportsmanship

 helps children feel like they belong somewhere and teaches them how to function well with others.

-When children take part in sports that involve teamwork they are learning how to work together so everyone benefits such as working hard to improve their team’s performance or practicing good sportsmanship to show their team pride.
+When children take part in sports that involve teaching the importance of teamwork they are learning how to work together so everyone benefits such as working hard to improve their team’s performance or practicing good sportsmanship to show their team pride.

-Children who learn sports and teamwork benefit the entire community, not just themselves.
+Children who learn sports and the importance of teamwork benefit the entire community, not just themselves.
 They will be team players that support other children and adults in need or suffering from a misfortune that benefits the greater good of society as a whole!

 Sports teach children to act with discipline and respect for others.
 Sports also teach them to be a good sport as well as how to cope with loss and defeat, which is very important for every child to learn in his or her life.
 These benefits of sports and team formation are important for every child in the world!

 Sports also teach children social skills.
-Through sports, children learn the benefits of teamwork and cooperation as they work together on a team to reach their goals.
+Through sports, children learn the benefits of the importance of teamwork and cooperation as they work together on a team to reach their goals.

 Sports encourage exercise which helps keep the body fit and healthy for years to come.
 Experts agree that exercise is crucial to maintaining good health throughout one’s life.
 In the benefits of sports, physical benefits are among the most important.